Best Torrent Clients For Linux

 Deluge is very powerful torrent client.
 Deluge is an opensource project.
 It mainly uses libtorrent library.
 Deluge can work in client server architecture which means deluge can run as daemon for torrent client so it can be run after GUI is closed.
 Deluge supports Web, Desktop and Console based GUI’s.
 Deluge also supports encryption, DHT, LSD, per torrent speed limit.

-qBittorrents aims to provide similar features like uBittorrent as open source. uBittorrent supports search for famous torrrent sites. qBitttorent also have web based GUI as alternative to Desktop.
-DHT, Per Exchange, Encrytion, magnet also supported.
+qBittorrents aims to provide similar features like uBittorrent as open source. uBittorrent supports the search for famous torrent sites. qBitttorent also has web-based GUI as an alternative to Desktop.
+DHT, Peer Exchange, Encryption, magnet also supported.

-Transmission torrent client uses less resources according to other alternatives.
+Transmission torrent client uses fewer resources according to other alternatives.
 Transmission GUI provides rich support like Mac, GTK+, Qt, Web Client.
-The best choise for multi platform usage.
+The best chose for multi-platform usage.

-KDE provides its own torrent for desktop environment.
+KDE provides its own torrent for desktop environments.
 Ktorrent is generally used with KDE desktop.
-It have speed limit feature.
+It has a speed limit feature.
 Ktorrent also supports file prioritization of multiple torrent files.
-It have more features than other torrent client but works with KDE libraries.
+It has more features than other torrent clients but works with KDE libraries.

-Tixati is multi platform torrent client.
-It supports distributions like Fedora, RHEL, Ubuntu, Mint etc. It works with GTK-2 libraries.
-It have simple screen but have a lot of features.
-Tixati supports DHT, advanced bandwidth management, magnet etc.
+Tixati is a multi-platform torrent client.
+It supports distributions like Fedora, RHEL, Ubuntu, Mint, etc. It works with GTK-2 libraries.
+It has a simple screen but has a lot of features.
+Tixati supports DHT, advanced bandwidth management, magnet, etc.

-Vuze is multi platform torrent client.
-It have features like meta search, subscriptions like ted talks etc., web gui for remotely manage.
-Vuze comes with an bundled HD Video player which plays popular video formats.
-One of the most useful feature is video format converting for different platforms like android, ios etc.
+Vuze is a multi-platform torrent client.
+It has features like metasearch, subscriptions like ted talks, etc., web GUI for remotely manage.
+Vuze comes with a bundled HD Video player which plays popular video formats.
+One of the most useful features is video format converting for different platforms like android, ios, etc.

-Frostwire is similar solıution to the Vuze.
-It have builtin player.
-It supports torrent features like DHT, encryption, magnet etc. It can be used from smartphones.
-It have distribution specific packages like rpm, deb and tarbal.
+Frostwire is a similar solution to Vuze.
+It has a builtin player.
+It supports torrent features like DHT, encryption, magnet, etc. It can be used from smartphones.
+It has distribution-specific packages like rpm, deb, and tarball.